dudestein/sup-yt-dash/README.md

             └── 📁Video - The player itself and any internal component to the player └── 📁context  - state management
         └── 📁helpers  - reusable supporting methods
-        └── 📁services - (previously lib/) - Holds the api functions to fetch data └── 📁types
+        └── 📁lib - Holds the api functions to fetch data └── 📁types
 ```